fx-fusion/vscode-sftp-wiki/Commands.md

 ## SFTP: Config
-Create a new config file for a selected project.
+Create a new config file for a project.

 ## Set Profile ⌨️
-Set an active profile
+Set the current profile.

 ### KeyBindings Args
 func(profileName: string)

 ## SFTP: Upload Active File
-Upload active file to remote, overwriting the remote one.
+Upload the current file.

 ## SFTP: Download Active File
-Same as `Upload Active File`, but in the opposite direction.
+Download the remote version of the current file and overwrite the local copy.

-## SFTP: Sync To Remote
+## SFTP: Sync Local -> Remote
-Sync local directory to remote, only available for a directory.
-Copy common files (that exist on both sides) from local dir to remote, overwriting destination.
-(If syncMode is set to `full`, files that exist only on the local side will be created remotely, and files that exist only on the remote side will be deleted.
-The remote will be exactly the same as the local after `sync`.)
+1. Any files that exist on both local and remote that have a different timestamp between local and remote are copied over.
+2. Any files that only exist on the local are copied over.

-## SFTP: Sync To Local
+## SFTP: Sync Remote -> Local
-Same as `Sync To Remote`, but in the opposite direction.
+Same as `Sync Local -> Remote`, but in the opposite direction.

+## SFTP: Sync Both Directions
+Compare file modification times, and will always perform the action that causes the newest file to be present in both locations.

 ## sftp.upload ⌨️
+Upload file or folders.

 ### KeyBindings Args
 func(fspaths: string[])

 ## sftp.download ⌨️
+Download file or folders.

 ### KeyBindings Args
 func(fspaths: string[])